ConvertKit/convertkit-woocommerce/readme.txt

 * Fix: Settings: Only show conditional settings if other settings enabled/disabled
 * Fix: Settings: API Key and Secret: Don't need to save settings twice for API Key and Secret to work
 * Fix: Settings: Improved setting descriptions
-* Fix: Settings: Improved order and layout of settings for better understanding
+* Fix: Settings: Improved order and layout of settings to be more logical
 * Fix: Settings: Subscription: Renamed Courses to Sequences on Subscription dropdown option
-* Fix: Settings: Purchase Data: If enabled, ensure that manually created orders send purchase data to ConvertKit
 * Fix: Settings: Purchase Data: If enabled, always send purchase data to ConvertKit, regardless of how the order is created or the payment method used
 * Fix: Settings: Purchase Data: Once purchase data is sent to ConvertKit, don't keep sending it when e.g. the order's status changes
 * Fix: WooCommerce: Order: Don't subscribe a Customer a second time if an existing Order's status changes back to the Plugin's Subscribe Event